-Temperatures in Siberia are unimaginably cold; the average temperature is 23 degrees Fahrenheit, but during the winter temperatures plummet.
+In the summer, conditions can be manageable, but during the winter months, temperatures in Siberia plummet.
 For perspective, Oymyakom is located in Siberia, and it is considered to be the coldest town on Earth.
-One day in 1933, the temperature dropped to a whopping -89.8 degrees Fahrenheit.
+One day in 1933, the temperature dropped to a mind-numbing -89.8 degrees Fahrenheit.

 A large food supply is essential for survival, as lots of calories are required to build fat and protect against the cold weather.
-Unfortunately, it can be difficult to grow crops because the land is green for only three months out of the year.
+Unfortunately, it can be difficult to grow crops because the land is green and fertile for only a few months out of the year.

-Despite lack of food and basic amenities, Agafia has managed to make a life for herself, living alone in the wilderness for the past 30 years.
+Despite lack of food and basic amenities, Agafia managed to make a life for herself while living alone in the wilderness for more than 30 years.

-After A Storm, The Family Had To Eat Tree Bark And Shoes To Survive And Akulina Starved Herself To Death So The Kids Could Eat Her Portions
+The Family Survived Eating Tree Bark And Their Shoes; Akulina Starved Herself To Death So The Kids Could Eat Her Portions

-For The First 35 Years Of Her Life, The Only People She Knew Were Her Family
+For The First 35 Years Of Her Life, The Only People Agafia Knew Were In Her Family

 Her Family Didn't Know About World War II Or That A Man Had Landed On The Moon